Aimless Debates about God's Existence

 Fun with Logicalness

 Indeed, those two camps are known for locking horns at the very start of their debate, and neither side will give in.
-They are bound to kick the crap back and forth ad infinitum, and if this Latin expression is suggesting something dignified, don't believe in that - they won't restrain themselves from name calling and alike, all in the name of an all-loving God, or just love for fairness.
+They are bound to kick the crap back and forth no end, and they may not restrain themselves from name calling, as if that will add to their credibility.

-One good thing about those debates is that no one ever wins, and you get to laugh after, or be pissed off - your choice.
+No one ever wins at the end of a debate, and you get to laugh after, or be pissed off ---your choice.
 If there is such a heavenly dude up there, he must have fun as well, seeing his human offspring debating about his existing or non-existing.

 And if he really created us in his own image, he must be just as confused as we are, wondering why he gave us a free will and not a manual with clear instructions how to use it.
 Why not?
 After all, he gave us those Ten Commandments, and another little booklet wouldn't have taken too much of his precious time.